Layeq Sherali

-Loiq Sher-Ali had expertise in classical Persian poetry.
+Lāyiq Shēralī had expertise in classical Persian poetry.
 The influence of Firdowsi, Khayyam and Molana Jalaleddin-e Balkhi is evident in Shir-Ali's works.
 He also translated several literary master pieces into Persian.

 He was the head of the Tajik-Persian Language International Foundation in Middle Asia and he was called as Shah-Poet of Tajikistan.
 A chosen collection of his works is published in Iran, 1994.
 Another collection, "Rakh's Spirit" is published in Iran, in 1999, by Mirzo Shakurzoda.

 Poetry

 An excerpt from one of Sher-Ali's most famous poems, about three years before his death: